 About - Rob Neill

-Rob Neill is a founding ensemble member of the New York Neo-Futurists.
-He trained at the London Academy of Music and Dramatic Art, the National Theater Institute, The Atlantic, The PIT, and Grinnell College.
+Rob Neill is the Artistic Director and a founding ensemble member of the New York Neo-Futurists.
+He has trained at the London Academy of Music and Dramatic Art, the National Theater Institute, The Atlantic School, The PIT, and Grinnell College.
 He has performed The Infinite Wrench and Too Much Light Makes The Baby Go Blind in both New York and Chicago since 1995.
-He has taught Neo-Futurist, acting storytelling, and creative workshops around the country.
+Rob teaches Neo-Futurism, acting, storytelling, and creative workshops around the country.

 Rob's plays have appeared at P.S.
 122, HERE Arts Center, the Ontological, BB Kings, The Battle Ranch, NYU Skirball Center, Cherry Lane & The Kraine, as well as in Chicago, Edinburgh, and Los Angeles.
 In addition to two self published books of poetry, Rob’s plays are included in several of Neo-Futurists’ books.
 As a performance artist, he has worked with the Ontological Incubator, Vampire Cowboys, The Brick, Living Theater, Bowery Poetry, Partial Comfort, Ars Nova, 24-hour Plays, NACL, and The Orchard Project.